This post includes affiliate links.

 R3: make a chain of 64 (same number of sc’s you made around the ripping of the hat), then weave the chain counterclockwise (for right-handed) from back to the front through the spaces created in the previous row (VIDEO IS VERY HELPFUL FOR THIS!),

 Repeat round 3 until you reach the height you need for the head size you are making the hat for.
 For an adult sized

-Once you finish, cut about a foot of yarn and then weave the yarn in and out every 1/2 – 1 inch.
+Once you finish, cut about 12 inches of yarn and then weave the yarn in and out every 1/2 – 1 inch.
 Then pull and close the hole.
 Fasten off and weave in the ends.

 The Break-Through Moment: To add a pom-pom or not?

 Well, I added a pom-pom.
 I used my pom-pom maker to make it and I love it.
 I used the same yarn for the pom-pom as I did for the brim which makes the hat come together and feel complete.